Wine

 You were a pioneer, Meritxell, in talking about alcoholism.

 Can I ask you if at home you are one of those who drink wine?
-Or do you drink it to socialize?
+Or do you drink to socialize?

-Finally, what do you have left to do?
+To finish, what do you have left to do?

 stats